dns-stats/draft-dns-capture-format/draft-ietf-dnsop-dns-capture-format.md

 If the IP address prefixes are absent, then full addresses are stored.
-In this case the IP version can be directly inferred from the stored address length and the fields `qr-transport-flags` in QueryResponseSignature and `mm-transport-flags` in MalformedMessageData (which contain the IP version bit) are optional.
+In this case the IP version can be directly inferred from the stored address length and the fields `qr-transport-flags` in QueryResponseSignature, `mm-transport-flags` in MalformedMessageData and `ae-transport-flags` in AddressEventCount (the latter two containing the IP version bit) are optional.

 If IP address prefixes are given, only the prefix bits of addresses are stored.
-In this case the fields `qr-transport-flags` in QueryResponseSignature and `mm-transport-flags` in MalformedMessageData MUST be present, so that the IP version can be determined.
+In this case the fields `qr-transport-flags` in QueryResponseSignature, `mm-transport-flags` in MalformedMessageData and `ae-transport-flags` in AddressEventCount MUST be present, so that the IP version can be determined.
 See (#queryresponsesignature) and (#malformedmessagedata).

 As an example of storing only IP prefixes, if a client IPv6 prefix of 48 is